juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/about.rst

     This is a warning box.

-This tutorial aims to teach the basic concepts about the DQ Robotics library and the CoppeliaSim simulator.
+This tutorial aims to teach how to use the DQ Robotics library with the CoppeliaSim simulator.
+Therefore, it's assumed th